HugoLi0213/PPE-Detection-and-Danger-Zone-Monitoring-System/README.md

 python main.py
 ```

-This starts the system using your default camera.
+This starts the system using your default camera if available, or automatically falls back to an available video file if no camera is detected.

 ### With a Video File
 ```bash